-EAC members are paid participants and receive a stipend of \$200 per monthly EAC committee meeting.
+The committee will consist of 10 standing members.
+EAC members must live and/or work are in the Metro region for the duration of their term.
+Members are paid participants and receive a stipend of \$200 per attended monthly EAC committee meeting.

-In the event that members form sub-committees to work on projects at variable frequency, those members will receive stipends acknowledging the benefit Metro receives from their participation.
-Service terms for committee members are two years with an option for renewal of up to two additional (two-year) terms.
+Service terms for committee members are two years with an option for renewal of up to three additional two-year terms (up to eight years total).